Confidence Scores Make Instance-dependent Label-noise Learning Possible: Benchmark solution for handling the CSIDN model

 \paragraph{Computing $\alpha_{i,j}$.} The computation of $\alpha_{i,j}$ boils down to approximating non-diagonal terms of the transition matrix in the CCN model.
 As $\forall i \neq j, \forall x \in \mathcal{X}, \; T_{i,j}(x) = \alpha_{i,j} (1 - T_{i,i}(x))$, we have:

 A simple and reliable way is to use anchor points, i.e., points for which we can know the true class almost surely.
-These points may be directly available when some training data has been curated, or they can be identified either theoretically as in \cite{liu2015classification} or heuristically as in \cite{patrini2017making}.
-Having $S^*_i:= \{(x, \by, r_x) \in S | P(Y = i|X=x) \approx 1\}$ a set of class $i$ anchor points, we simply need compute: Two noisy posteriors can be estimated using the same classifier $h_\text{noisy}$ trained on the noisy distribution $h_{\text{noisy}}(x) = \hat{P}(\bY|X=x)$ aforementioned.
-Thus, $\alpha_{i,j}$ can be estimated as follows:
+These points may be directly available when some training data has been curated, or they can be identified either theoretically as in \citet{liu2015classification} or heuristically as in \citet{patrini2017making}.
+Having $S^*_i:= \{(x, \bar{y}, r_x) \in S | P(Y = i|X=x) \approx 1\}$ a set of class $i$ anchor points, we simply need compute: $\forall (x, \bar{y}, r_x) \in S^*_i, \forall j \neq i$,